visionik/vContext/README.md

 **Depends on:** Core only

-Adds stable identifiers for cross-referencing items, phases, and documents.
+Adds stable identifiers for cross-referencing items and documents.
 Required for any extension that needs to reference or track relationships between entities.

 ### TodoList Extensions
 ```javascript